(Scroll down for policies)

 The designated safeguarding lead for Whitefriars Primary School is Lucy Burman (Headteacher)

-The deputy safeguarding leads are: Shona Adams (Assistant Headteacher), Nikki Barker (SENCo) and Jennifer James (Assistant Headteacher).
+The deputy safeguarding leads are: Jennifer James (Deputy Headteacher), Nikki Barker (SENCo) and Alison Pearce (Assistant Headteacher).

 The nominated governor for safeguarding is Andrew Presland (Co-opted Governor)